matthewfeickert/reproducible-ml-workflows/episodes/cuda_conda_pacakges.md

 * Conda packages are specially named `.zip` files that contain files and symbolic links structured in a directory tree.
 * The `cuda-version` metapackage can be used to specify constrains on the versions of the `__cuda` virtual package and `cudatoolkit`.
 * Pixi can specify a minimum required CUDA version with the `[system-requirements]` table.
+* Pixi can solve environments for platforms that are not the system platform.
 * NVIDIA's open source team and the conda-forge community support the CUDA conda packages on conda-forge.
 * The [`cuda` metapackage](https://github.com/conda-forge/cuda-feedstock/tree/main/recipe) is the primary place to go for user documetnation on the CUDA conda packages.